 I was back at Gaydon before most of my friends had even noticed that I was missing so I didn't have to explain to anyone where I had been.
 HQ Bomber Command must surely have known what security clearance was required for the medium bomber detachment in Singapore so why had no-one checked on my clearance in advance?
 I did, of course tell Squadron Leader Sheriston what had happened, but he already knew: obviously signals about me had been flashing backwards and forwards between HQ FEAF and HQ Bomber Command.
 The Boss told me that the necessary upgrade to my security clearance was already underway.
 He added that changes usually took at least three months to come through.
 Someone at a high level must have put pressure on the vetting organisation because my upgrade took barely four weeks.
-I had no input into the procedure: I was not interviewed by anyone, nor was I asked for any character references.
+I had no input into the procedure: I was not interviewed by anyone, nor was I asked for the usual character references.
 Am I being cynical in suggesting that someone just rubber-stamped my clearance in retrospect?

-There was a long-standing rule that individuals were not supposed to know the level of their own security clearance level so no-one told me that I had been upgraded to something then called PVRS (positive vetting red seal); I was merely informed of my revised travel arrangements.
+Because there was a long-standing rule that individuals were not supposed to know the level of their own security clearance level, no-one told me that I had been upgraded to something then called PVRS (positive vetting red seal); I was merely informed of my revised travel arrangements.
 In early December, I was booked onto a chartered Britannia flight.
 All the passengers congregated at the Knightsbridge Air Terminal in central London at 8pm; because it was a civilian flight all the adults, including me, wore civilian clothes.
-There were a lot of RAF wives and children travelling to Singapore to spend Christmas with husbands and fathers already serving on the Island.
+The majority of the passengers were RAF wives and children travelling to Singapore to spend Christmas with husbands and fathers already serving on the Island.
 There were also a few unaccompanied males in smart civilian suits listed only as 'Mr'; they could have been anyone.
-I was the only RAF officer amongst the passengers and so I was detailed as Officer in charge of Passengers, a post I had never come across before.
+I was the only RAF officer listed on the passenger manifest and so I was detailed as Officer i/c Passengers, a post I had never come across before.